octobercms/docs/ajax-javascript-api.md

 The JavaScript API is more powerful than the data attributes API.
 The `request()` method can be used with any element that is inside a form, or on a form element.
 When the method is used with an element inside a form, it is forwarded to the form.

-The `request()` method has a single required parameter - the AJAX handler name.
+The `request()` method has a single required argument - the AJAX handler name.
 Example:

     <form onsubmit="$(this).request('onProcess'); return false;">
         ...

-The second attribute of the `request()` method is the options object.
+The second argument of the `request()` method is the options object.
 You can use any option and method compatible with the [jQuery AJAX function](http://api.jquery.com/jQuery.ajax/).
 The following options are specific for the October framework:

 Option | Description
 ------------- | -------------